Funding your children's education, a £45,000+ debt?

 If you wish your offspring to attend a private school, you will of course have to pay fees.
 These are, on average, just over £12,000 with fees ranging from around £6,000 to £17,000 or more a year, depending on the school.
 Fee increases continue to outstrip inflation and so saving plan performances and forecasts should be regularly reviewed if overdue reliance on funding costs out of income is to be avoided.

-But even the state sector begins to look expensive when you do the sums, including the cumulative cost of transport, school trips, books, and school uniforms to see your child through from age five to sixteen.
+But even the state sector begins to look expensive when you do the sums, including the cumulative cost of transport, school trips, books, and school uniforms to see your child through from age five to 16.

 Clearly, even a 'free' education will cost you money - but if you start planning and saving now, you will be able to budget to meet these costs.

 A few years ago, many university students qualified for a grant which helped towards their tuition fees and living costs.
 Now students, or their parents, can expect to foot a fairly substantial bill each year, with annual fees now as much as £9,000 p.a.

 One solution is to take advantage of student loans, which can be repaid after graduation.
 But the latest findings suggest that students can expect to leave university with average debts that can range from £10,000 to as much as - £45,000+, where the course is an intensive five year course, such as medicine.
 This level of debt has increased as a result of the top-up fees.
-However tuition fees will increase these debts significantly to maybe £45,000 or more for many students.
+However tuition fees increase these debts significantly to maybe £45,000 or more for many students.
 So if you wish your children to avoid starting their career already in debt, you should consider planning now to help fund their higher education.